ROH Women's World Championship

 The ROH Women's World Championship is a women's professional wrestling world championship created and promoted by the American professional wrestling promotion Ring of Honor (ROH).
-The current champion is Athena, who is in her first reign.
+The current champion is Athena, who is in her first reign, which is the longest reign in the title's history.

 History

 On January 1, 2020, the ROH Women of Honor World Championship was deactivated when the last champion Kelly Klein was stripped of the championship after ROH didn't renew her contract.
 A new tournament to crown the inaugural ROH Women's World Champion was set to start on April 24 of that year at Quest for Gold, however, ROH postponed all future events due to the COVID-19 pandemic.
 (The title replaced the ROH Women of Honor World Title in the ROH Women of Honor division.)

 On March 26, 2021, at ROH 19th Anniversary Show, ROH Board of Directors member Maria Kanellis-Bennett announced a tournament to crown a new ROH Women's World Champion.
 On July 11, at Best in the World, the tournament bracket and the championship itself were revealed.

 On September 12, 2021 Rok-C defeated Miranda Alize via pinfall at the ROH pay-per-view Death Before Dishonor XVIII, the culmination of a 15-woman singles elimination tournament to become the inaugural ROH Women's World Championship holder.

 On October 27, 2021, Ring of Honor announced that it would go on a hiatus after Final Battle in December, with a return tentatively scheduled for April 2022.
 All personnel would also be released from their contracts as part of plans to "reimagine" the company as a "fan-focused product".
 After Final Battle, several ROH wrestlers began to appear on other promotions and defended the titles.
 Rok-C defended the title against Impact Wrestling's Deonna Purrazzo during a television taping.
 However, Rok-C was defeated and lost the title to Purrazzo.
+(Deonna Purrazzo also wrestled in the ROH Women of Honor division throughout years 2015 to 2018 familiar with it.)